bersling/tsmean-amp/README.md

 This repository isn't interesting if you're interested in building a MEAN application.
 If you're interested in how to build a a MEAN application visit [www.tsmean.com](http://www.tsmean.com).
-If however, you think the tsmean.com page has an awesome layout, loads really fast, or is somehow else really awesome and you'd like to build a page just like it, you've come to the right place.
+If, however, you think the tsmean.com page has an awesome layout, loads really fast, or is somehow else interesting and you'd like to build a page just like it, you've come to the right place.

 The tsmean.com page is built with AMP.
 AMP stands for Accellerated Mobile Pages and is a framework for super-fast loading mobile pages.
 The layout